 Monday, January 1st, 2001 - 13:00

 This report reviews the history of management of the National Human Genome Project at the National Institutes of Health, the federal government's largest science project since the National Aeronautics and Space Administration's Apollo Project.
 The Human Genome Project involved scientists around the world "working around the clock" for over 15 years.
 The study focuses on Project Director Francis Collins, who has overseen the successful completion of several of the Genome Project's goals.
-This report is available in Chinese.